-Stunning Romania is home to cliff top castles, spectacular mountain scenery and a host of Dracula clichés.
-Move beyond the latter and travelers will find nature parks, gothic Transylvania towns and wild nights out in lively Bucharest.
+Stunning Romania is home to cliff-top castles, spectacular mountain scenery and a host of Dracula clichés.
+Move beyond the latter, and travelers will find nature parks, gothic Transylvania towns and wild nights out in lively Bucharest.

 Being off-the-beaten-track, visitors to this southeastern European country might not know much about LGBT rights in Romania.
 While it is in Europe, travelers will not find the same level of open-mindedness as in Western European countries.
 Romania is a socially conservative country, and that is reflected in its attitudes towards gay and transgender communities.

-However, the country’s gay scene is gradually growing and it definitely a place that should be on everyone’s must-see list.
+However, the country’s gay scene is gradually growing, and it definitely a place that should be on everyone’s must-see list.
 This guide aims to provide a summary of the situation in Romania to help LGBT travelers prepare for a trip there.

-The good news is, homosexuality is legal in Romania, and there is a range of anti-discrimination laws in place.
+The good news is that homosexuality is legal in Romania, and there is a range of anti-discrimination laws in place.
 In fact, the past three decades have seen huge progress for LGBT rights in Romania: homosexuality was wholly decriminalized (1996), the age of consent was equalized (2002), anti-discrimination laws in the workplace and regarding the provision of services were introduced (2000).

 In 2001, Article 200 of the penal code, which made sexual acts between two people of the same sex – including hand-holding – punishable, was revoked as part of Romania’s bid to join the EU.

-In fact, the only law against gay citizens in Romania is that prohibiting same-sex marriage; this is unlikely to change any time soon given that public opinion, under the influence of the church, is still very much against it.
+In fact, the only law against gay citizens in Romania is that prohibiting same-sex marriage; this is unlikely to change any time soon, given that public opinion, under the influence of the church, is still very much against it.

-Currently, religious and conservative organizations are mobilizing to hold a referendum on amending the constitution so that it will enshrine marriage as ‘between a man and a woman’; this would make legalizing gay marriage much more difficult and is seen by many as a step backwards.
+Currently, religious and conservative organizations are mobilizing to hold a referendum on amending the constitution so that it will enshrine marriage as ‘between a man and a woman’; this would make legalizing gay marriage much more difficult and is seen by many as a step backward.

 Despite the legal support in place for the LGBT community, the social situation for gay people in Romania is still very challenging.
 The Romanian Orthodox Church plays a huge role in society there and has publicly spoken out against LGBT.
 81% of Romanians identify as Romanian Orthodox, and the church also is heavily involved in education.